paula-cristina-vaz/gitbook/how-to/authorization-code-with-pkce.md

   --data 'code_verifier=SDIL_Ksdkljlsd239847-sdcfsd~2342342.dfsdfU'
 ```

-* `client_id` is the id that Farfetch issued for the client application when it was registered.
+* `client_id` is the id that  issued for the client application when it was registered.
-* `client_secret` is the client application *password* that Farfetch issued for the client application when it was registered.
+* `client_secret` is the client application *password* that  issued for the client application when it was registered.
 * `grant_type=authorization_code` indicates the type of flow the client application is using.
 * `code` is the authorization code that the client application received in the `redirect_uri`
 * `redirect_uri` **must** be the same as the one used in the `GET /connect/authorize` request.
 * `code_verifier` is the random string that the client application created to generate the `code_challenge`.

-After receiving, `/connect/token` request, Farfetch STS proceeds as follows:
+After receiving, `/connect/token` request,  STS proceeds as follows:

-1. Farfetch STS validates the client credentials.
+1. STS validates the client credentials.
-    * If the client credentials are valid, Farfetch STS uses the `code_verifier` to generate a `code_challenge`.
+    * If the client credentials are valid,  STS uses the `code_verifier` to generate a `code_challenge`.
     * Otherwise, it ends the flow with a `403 Forbidden`.
 3. Compares the generated `code_challenge` with the one received before.
     * If the code challenges match and they are valid, it verifies the authorization `code`.
     * Otherwise, it ends the flow with a `400 Bad Request`.
-5. Farfetch STS validates the authorization `code`.
+5. STS validates the authorization `code`.
     *  If the authorization `code` is valid, it generates the access and id tokens and sends a `200 OK` to the client application with the access and id tokens.
     * Otherwise,  it ends the flow with a `400 Bad Request`.